shan-weiqiang/dlso/LL.md

    - `.dynsym` is a subset of `.symtab`
 4. compiler generate one symbol item whenever it encounter a global or static names during compilation
    - this means if one symbol is not used in program, compiler will not generate the symbol, for example, if only define `extern double data`, plus not using it inside any function, their will be no `data` symbol, because it is `extern` and never used inside this object file, meaning that it has no relationship with this object file.
 But if define `double data`, then `data` is valid symbol because, this means that this object file has a global name `data`

+## difference between compilation linking and dynamic linking

+1. link at compilation time obeys ODR strictly, if multidefinition is found there will be errors
+2. link at dynamic is different, at this time there might be multidefinitions of on symbol, the linker's job is to relocate every symbol to the right position.
+For example, when dlopen shared libs, there might be same symbols, the linker will determine where the symbol points to.

 ## more about `.dynsym`